JBerthelier/ParasiTE/README.md

   <img width="460" height="300" src="https://github.com/JBerthelier/ParasiTE/blob/master/logo.png">
 </p>

-# Inventory of transposon-related gene isoforms events
+# Inventory of transposon-related gene isoforms

 In brief, ParasiTE is a new tool aiming to: